Active Plus has five Service Areas each focusing on different demographic needs

-Within each strand we deliver a range of projects tailored to the aims and objectives of our funders.
+Within each area we deliver a range of projects tailored to the aims and objectives of our funders.
 As a social enterprise we strive to achieve a balanced income from grants, contracts and sales, reinvesting profits into developing our business so that we can support more injured military veterans through our volunteer pathway and on into employment with Active Plus or elsewhere.

 Supporting Injured Military Veterans is a cross-cutting theme, and the heart of our business.
-Our unique delivery model means that unlike many other charities and community interest companies, we are not dependant on grants or donations to fund our work with veterans.
+Our unique delivery model means that unlike many other charities and community interest companies, we are not dependent on grants or donations to fund our work with veterans.
 Instead we use the skills and experience they gained whilst serving in the armed forces, supporting and developing them to deliver courses that not only generate our income but also prove life-changing for participants and veterans alike.

 Active Plus Business delivers specialist, motivational and development training for business leaders and their workforce.